Great Bend – County Seat

 Museums & Historic Sites

-Nearly in the geographical center of the state, Barton County, Kansas was created by a Legislative Act in 1867 and was named in honor of Clara Barton, the founder of the American Red Cross Association.
-The southern half of the county was once part of Washington County, which was created by a Legislative Act in 1855, while the northern portion was first included as part of the unorganized territory attached to the counties lying east of it.
+Nearly in the geographical center of the state, Barton County, Kansas, was created by a Legislative Act in 1867 and was named in honor of Clara Barton, the American Red Cross Association founder.
+The southern half of the county was once part of Washington County, created by a Legislative Act in 1855, while the northern portion was first included as part of the unorganized territory attached to the counties lying east of it.

 It is thought that the first white men who saw this part of Kansas were the Spaniards under Francisco Vazquez de Coronado.
 Lieutenant Zebulon Montgomery Pike was the first American to visit Barton County, who led an exploring expedition to the Rocky Mountains in 1806.
 On October 13 of that year, Pike reached the most northerly bend of the Arkansas River, about six miles east of present-day Great Bend, where he encamped for several days.
-Several years later, the Robert McKnight party, with a train of pack mules, followed the trail along the Arkansas River in 1812, and in 1820, Major Stephen Long’s expedition passed along practically the same course.
+Several years later, the Robert McKnight party, with a train of pack mules, followed the trail along the Arkansas River in 1812.
+In 1820, Major Stephen Long’s expedition passed along practically the same course.
 This early route later became the historic Santa Fe Trail.